Race-based affinity groups for Gordon students

 The program began in Lower School in 2006, and the Middle School program in 2007, expanding to include Young Kindergarten and Kindergarten in 2018.

-Tuesday Common Ground
+Lower School Common Ground

 The program is play-based, and students are eligible to join during the spring season starting in Young Kindergarten.
 Three Lower School faculty members facilitate the program.
 Students are sometimes in mixed-age groups, and other times in grade level groups.